nirv-ai/docs/vault/README.md

 ### NOTE: we only support databases that support rotate-root creds
 ### the vault root creds will be automatically rotated

+# this requires a postgres DB to be running, see configs
 ./script.vault.sh process engine_config $SECRET_ENGINE_DIR

 ```